 I work in open cycles, developed over time and without rigid boundaries.

-The use of acrylic with the addition of a glazing medium allows me to build the image by applying translucent layers.
+The use of acrylic with the addition of a glazing medium allows me to build the paintings by applying translucent layers.
 The interplay of color and form gives the sense of depth to what is initially flat, while preserving the synthetic character of the compositions.
-I am particularly attentive to the tension between geometric precision and the imperfection of the structure created by textured surfaces.